-During my visits back to the U.S., I always try to take a trip down to New York City.
-Only four hours from Boston, New York is great for many reasons.
-Many of my friends live there so it is a good chance to catch up, there is always good food to eat, new shows to see, and new enclaves to explore.
-New York is so big that no matter how many times I go there, I always discover something new.
+During my visits back to the US, I always try to take a trip down to New York City.
+Only four hours from Boston, New York’s a great place to visit for many reasons.
+Many of my friends live there, so it’s a good chance to catch up, and there’s always good food to eat, new shows to see, and new enclaves to explore.
+New York is so big that no matter how many times I go, I always discover something new.

-I caught the Bolt Bus down to the city.
-One of the best parts of living in the upper east of the United States is that there is a lot of transportation between the various cities.
+One of the best parts of living in the upper east of the US is that there’s a lot of transportation between the various cities.
 Competition is fierce, driving prices down and amenities up.
-My favorite bus to take is the Bolt Bus which runs up and down the east coast.
-Like its counterparts (i.e. the Megabus), the Bolt Bus offers one dollar fares if you book early enough in advance.
-But I take the Bolt Bus for another reason- free wi-fi.
-If you are going up around the eastern seaboard, make sure you use one of these discounted bus companies.
-You get great comfort at rock bottom prices.
+My favorite bus to take is the Bolt Bus, which runs up and down the east coast.
+Like its counterparts (i.e. the Megabus), the Bolt Bus offers $1 fares if you book early enough in advance.
+But I take the Bolt Bus for another reason—free Wi-Fi.
+If you’re going up around the eastern seaboard, make sure you use one of these discounted bus companies.
+You get great comfort at rock-bottom prices.
 It’s a budget traveler’s dream.

 Now in New York City, I’ll be here until Thursday.
 I have a few things planned.
-For starters, I’ll be having a big dinner with a number of travelers tonight- Everything Everywhere, in2travels, and Two Backpackers.
-We’ll discuss all things travel and blogging related.
-However, the main part of my trip here will play to my strength- I’ll be a tour guide for a friend from Germany.
-A newbie to the United States, NYC is the first stop on her U.S. tour and who better than to show her around NYC than me- a local Bostonian.
+For starters, I’ll be having a big dinner with a number of travelers tonight: Everything Everywhere, in2travels, and Two Backpackers.
+We’ll discuss all things travel and blogging.
+However, the main part of my trip here will play to my strength—I’ll be a tour guide for a friend from Germany.
+A newbie to the US, she’s stopping first in NYC, and who better than to show her around NYC than me, a local Bostonian?
 Lined up for the next few days are some of my favorite things to do in New York City:

 Visit Central Park